Official languages of the United Nations: Description

+Official languages of the United Nations, Ethnologue, 2025

 History

 In 1920, the League of Nations was one of the first international institutions to promote the concept of international official languages to foster communication and spur global diplomacy in the aftermath of the brutality of World War I. The League of Nations selected English, French, and Spanish as official languages with English and French being the working languages.
 English and French were chosen due to the global reach of the British Empire and the French Empire.
-Spanish was selected due to the large number of first-language speakers in Latin America and the former Spanish Empire.
-There was an effort to select Esperanto as an additional language of the League but that was rejected.
+Spanish was selected due to the large number of first-language speakers in Hispanic America and the former Spanish Empire.
+There was an effort to select Esperanto as an additional language of the League, but that was rejected.

 In the 1940s, as the conclusion of World War II was nearing, the Allies held a multitude of conferences, including the London Declaration, the Arcadia Conference, the Cairo Conference, the Tehran Conference, the Yalta Conference and the Potsdam Conference.
-These conferences were meant to coordinate and plan the post-war world, including how to promote world peace in the aftermath of the war, how to facilitate of global communication through an international auxiliary language (such as Esperanto) or an existing group of languages, and how handle the decolonization of Africa and Asia.
+These conferences were meant to coordinate and plan the post-war world, including how to promote world peace in the aftermath of the war, how to facilitate global communication through an international auxiliary language (such as Esperanto) or an existing group of languages, and how to handle the decolonization of Africa and Asia.
 Additionally, these conferences led to the establishment of the United Nations as the successor of the League of Nations.